-The Tax Office has an assortment of contact media and addresses for different purposes.
+The Tax Office has many points of contact.
 This page has a few sign posts which might help to short-cut your search.

 Note that the Tax Office does not supply an email address for general queries or transactions.

 For a list of contact modes and details, see the Tax Office website contacts index here.

 The Tax Office has implemented a voice recognition function which can help to speed up the authentication process whenever you contact them by phone.
 The setup function for voice authentication has been included in the ATO app.
 See media release here and here’s a link to the ATO App.

 Mailing addresses for paper form lodgments